An investigation into India's antitrust law reveals that Google is abusing Android's dominance, the report shows. | ExBulletin

 An investigation into India’s antitrust law reveals that Google is abusing Android’s dominance, the report shows.

-Google used its “huge financial power” to illegally hurt its competitors and abused its dominant position in the Android operating system in India.
+New Delhi (Reuters) Google has used its huge financial strength to illegally hurt its competitors and abuse the dominant position of the Android operating system in India.

-Alphabet Inc’s Google has reduced “the ability and incentives of device makers to develop and sell devices that work with alternative versions of Android,” a June report by the Research Unit of the Competition Commission of India (CCI) said. increase.
+Alphabet Incs Google has reduced the capacity and incentives of device makers to develop and sell devices that work with alternative versions of Android, a June report by the Competition Commission of India (CCI) Research Unit said.

-“We look forward to demonstrating how Android has driven competition and innovation,” a US tech giant told Reuters in collaboration with CCI.
+A US tech giant told Reuters in a statement that it looks forward to working with CCI to show how Android has brought competition and innovation.

 Google hasn’t received an investigation report, someone who knows the situation directly told Reuters.